azikar24/FUT-Auto/README.md

 # FUT-Auto
-This is a Python Project to check for players prices in FUTWiz.com and sell then sell them on FUT Web App
+This is a Python Project to check for players prices in FUTWiz.com and sell them on FUT Web App

 Before running Download and install Python: https://www.python.org/downloads/

-Then install the dependencies by going to the command line: replace /path/to/ with with the project directory pip install -r /path/to/requirements.txt
+Then install the dependencies by going to the command line: replace /path/to/ with the project directory pip install -r /path/to/requirements.txt

 Download ChromeDriver from https://sites.google.com/a/chromium.org/chromedriver/